hirokiky/django-reportmail/docs/source/advanced.rst

 -------------------------------

 Sometimes you want to change the way to report instead of admin mails.
-To change, you can simply set a 'Committer' function to the `reporter.committer` attribute.
+To change, you can simply set a 'Committer' function to the :attr:`reportmail.reporter.Reporter.committer` attribute.
 The committer is the function which to get 'subject' and 'body' string as positional argument and cause some side-effects: